Try Oleta River for mountain-bike trail and kayaking

 The beach area is unguarded.

 Another popular feature of the beach area is the fishing pier, but you can also fish from shore along the Intracoastal Waterway.
-(Note that the fishing pier is closed for the remainder of 2011 for repairs).

 Hiking trails, including some that coexist with the bike trails, are located throughout the park.